 Meet Our Team: Q&A with Marty Sellers, Cofounder and CEO

 Marty SellersMarty Sellers is the Cofounder and Chief Executive Officer of Sellers Dorsey.
-For over 20 years, Marty has built a team that continues to have a profound impact on improving health care access, quality, and equity for the Medicaid population.
+For over 20 years, Marty has built a team that continues to have a profound impact on improving health care access and quality for the Medicaid population.
 Under his leadership, the firm combines a perspective on health care policy, understanding of politics, and experience in the technical aspects of health care delivery and reimbursement to produce results for our clients and the communities they serve.

 Marty works on a select list of client engagements that focus on state and federal health finance and policy issues.
 He also focuses his time on expanding the firm’s footprint into new industries and markets through innovation, relationship development, and strategic action.